GuiGou12358/yoki-arena/ACCProposal-v2.md

 * Measurable ASTR usage through NFT minting, progression, equipment acquisition, and arena participation;
 * Collection of onboarding and gameplay feedback;
 * Stable operation throughout the testing period;
-* Measurable interaction with Startale App and Soneium Mainnet;
+* Measurable interaction with the Mini App and Soneium Mainnet.
-* Actionable insights regarding user retention and engagement.

 A final public report will be published after completion of the evaluation phase.